-Tom has worked as an “independent consultant” for three separate, global financial institutions as part of their settlements of AML and OFAC enforcement actions brought by the Federal Reserve and the New York State Department of Financial Services.
+Tom has worked as an “independent consultant” for four separate, global financial institutions as part of their settlements of AML and OFAC enforcement actions brought by the Federal Reserve and the New York State Department of Financial Services.
 He has led teams that conducted reviews of global AML and OFAC policies and procedures and recommended remedial steps.

 As the firm’s chief operating officer, Tom supports global firm strategy and promotes the firm’s culture and vision by developing, implementing, and monitoring business growth plans linked to financial metrics and KPIs.
 He also establishes related policies and procedures together with key corporate functions such as human resources, marketing, AgileTechnologies, and information security.

 Prior to joining K2 Integrity, Tom was an independent consultant at CIT Group LLC, where he managed a team that designed and implemented a global transaction monitoring system that risk-ranked customers, screened for sanctions, and monitored transactions in order to identify suspected money laundering and terrorist-financed operations.